 “It seems like an impossible number until you break it down.
 Some weeks we helped a couple of people, and other weeks we helped four or five.
 But averaged out, we assisted about three individuals a week.
 Believe me, there was never a problem finding men and women who genuinely needed help.
 Through the years, Isaac spent millions and millions of dollars in the process.
 I invite you to take a moment and do the calculations yourself.”

-Proficiency at math was not a particular skill that Kimberly possessed, but, thank God, her phone had a calculator.
+Proficiency in math was not a particular skill that Kimberly possessed, but, thank God, her phone had a calculator.
 She quickly multiplied sixty-five years times fifty-two weeks and got 3,380 weeks.
 Taking that number and multiplying it by three gave her a total of 10,140.
 Seeing the numbers forced Kimberly to admit to herself that it was possible that Isaac helped three deserving people each week, but the task seemed unbelievably complex.
-“Weren’t the logistics a nightmare.
+“Weren’t the logistics a nightmare?
 Weren’t there endless details to attend to?”

 “Yes, but because it was a labor of love it did not seem like work.
 The most difficult part was keeping it all a secret.
 Usually, the folks he helped were desperate to know who their benefactor was because they wanted to thank him – but Isaac refused to ever, under any circumstances, take credit for his actions.”